Serendipity, noun: A curious phenomenon of social mathematics in which 1+1 somehow equals 3.

 As grandparents who have "been there," the Koches understand that, every month, 480 American children younger than age 14 are diagnosed with cancer.
 There are 12 major types of childhood cancers.
 Blood cell leukemia cancers account for about one-third of all cancer diagnoses in American children.
 Among the most common is B-cell acute lymphoblastic leukemia.
 Research at The Jackson Laboratory has yielded a new approach to treating this childhood leukemia with a drug that, while commonly diagnosed to treat asthma, also targets blood cancer stem cells.

 The Koches agree that they were more than impressed by what they saw in their first visit.
-They were so inspired that last year they shared their enthusiasm for basic genetics research by organizing a land yacht flotilla of 50 fellow Prevost motor coach owners.
-Members of the Royale Coach Club descended upon Bar Harbor last fall from throughout the U.S. and Canada and participated in an array of Laboratory tours and events.
+They were so inspired that they shared their enthusiasm for basic genetics research by organizing a land yacht flotilla of 50 fellow Prevost motor coach owners in the fall of 2010.
+Members of the Royale Coach Club descended upon Bar Harbor from throughout the U.S. and Canada and participated in an array of Laboratory tours and events.

 "They were all very impressed by what they saw and by the researchers they met," Chris recalls.
 "They were very excited, too, about all they learned.
 They had no idea that this sort of research was happening, much less on an island in the middle of nowhere in Downeast Maine.
 It generated a lot of conversation, and they thanked us over and over for bringing them to the Lab.
 Some of our fellow Club members have since become contributors to the Lab and members of The National Council."